Abdul Aziz Dabbagh

 |Open in Google Maps|

 His teachings were recorded in a lengthy book devoted to him by his disciple Ahmad ibn al-Mubarak al-Lamati al-Sijilmasi (d.
 1743/1156 AH) called al-Dhahab al-Ibriz min kalam Sayyidi al-Ghawth Abd al-‘Aziz al-Dabbagh (Pure gold from the words of Sayyidi Abd al-Aziz al-Dabbagh).
-This book has been translated into English.
+This book has since been translated into English.

 All three teachers in this silsila (Dabbagh, Tazi and al-Fasi) took from and met the Prophet ﷺ, while awake and asleep and after their death, and in the last instance, none of them had any support except that of the Prophet ﷺ.
 This is one of the characteristics of the people of Tariqa Muhammadiya and a reason for it being so called, even though all [other] tariqas [also] return to the Prophet Muhammad ﷺ.